nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 #### Edit an event’s name, start date, start time, end date and end time

-For events, you can edit the name and both start and end dates and times.
+For events, you can edit the name and both start and end dates and times. <br>
+(Note: editing the end datetime to be before the start datetime is an illegal operation and is not allowed)

 ##### If you know the keyword of the event